Buphenyl HCP Banner

 Kelly, Narrator: With everything you and your caregivers have going on, it can be difficult to fit treatment into your routine.
 Your PAL can help you understand what to expect at the start of treatment and how treatment can fit into your routine and send reminders to help you stay on track.

 Carol (PAL): I want them to understand that I will be a point person for them.
-First and foremost I’m there to listen and also let them know I’m there to support them through the process.
+First and foremost I’m there to listen and also let them know I’m there to support them.
 And ultimately to empower them.

-Latoya: They remind you of things that you typically forget.
+Lotoya (CGD): they remind you of things that you typically forget.
 Even like when it comes to testing kits, you know.
 I was able to work out a plan.
-The PAL also, will make sure, like when it’s time to renew insurance, that at the end of the year you know, they shoot you a text message to call.
+The PAL also, will make sure, like when it’s time to renew insurance, that at the end of the year you know they shoot you a text messages to call.
 So I think they're a great resource.
 They really are.

-Carol (PAL): We don’t want patients to feel that they’re just out there alone and floating in the space of the unknown.
+Carol (PAL): We don’t want them feeling like they’re out there floating in the space of the unknown.
 They can reach out to us at any time we’re always available to them.

 Randi: I may talk to three or four newly diagnosed patients a week.
 They want to know what the experience was like for me.